Temitope3665/Trivia-App/backend/README.md

 ## Testing

-Write at least one test for the success and at least one error behavior of each endpoint using the unittest library.
+Write at least one test for the success and at least one error behavior of each endpoint using the unit test library.

 To deploy the tests, run